 What is the name and content of the math assessment test?

-SMC uses the ACT COMPASS math test battery to assess students' skills in a variety of subject areas.
-All students start by taking the Algebra test, and depending on their performance they are then either 1) stopped, 2) routed to an easier test, or 3) routed to a more difficult test where placement will be determined.
+College Board "Classic Accuplacer" math test to assess students' skills in a variety of subject areas.
+All students start by taking the Elementary Algebra test, and depending on their performance they are then either 1) stopped, 2) routed to an easier test (Arithmetic assessment), or 3) routed to a more difficult test (College Level Math assessment) where placement will be determined.
 Given the adaptive nature of the test not all students will see questions in all content areas.
-If you want to maximize your chances of placing into a college-level math class it is crucial that you perform well in the first few questions (i.e., algebra section).
-The test sequence is illustrated below.

-What skills are assessed by the COMPASS math tests?
+What skills are assessed by the Classic Accuplacer math tests?

-The COMPASS test assesses a variety of skills and in most cases students will see 12-15 questions for the content area they work on.
-Skills include:
+The Accuplacer test assesses a variety of skills and in most cases students will see 12-20 questions.

 How can I best prepare for the math assessment?

 There are a variety of ways on how you can prepare to take the math assessment.
 We have compiled a variety of practice tests and resources that may help you prepare.
-You will find these in our Math Resources webpage.
-You can also download a copy of the COMPASS Sample Questions directly from ACT.
+You will find these examples on our

 How is placement in math determined?

 Placement into a math class at SMC is based on multiple measures.
-However, we place the greatest emphasis on your COMPASS math test.
+However, we place the greatest emphasis on your Accuplacer math assessment test.
 Thus it is critical you take the test seriously, take your time in reviewing questions and deriving a solution.
 Your score will determine which course you will be eligible for at SMC.
-Once you place into a course, you will not be able to switch into a higher-level course.